mincer-ray/YAROOA/README.md

 ### MVP

-The Player runs and jumps through a screen of platforms, collecting (X) objects and reaching the end marker in (Y) time.
+The Player runs and jumps through a static screen of platforms, collecting (X) objects and reaching the end marker in (Y) time.
 The timer will be a restrictive as possible making the game a test of perfection in execution.

 At minimum this game will include:
-- [ ] Running and jumping on platforms
+- [ ] A controllable player who can run and jump on platforms
-- [ ] Objects that the player can Collect
+- [ ] Objects that the player can collect
+- [ ] A countdown timer that ends the game at 0
+- [ ] An exit that takes you to the next level
 - [ ] 4 to 5 levels that must be completed within a short time limit

 Ideally the game will also include:
-- [ ] Falling debris to dodge
+- [ ] Falling debris to dodge.
+Debris spawner objects that shoot junk in directions
-- [ ] Box2D physics for player and falling debris
 - [ ] Custom assets (potentially wait until week off when I have my desktop)

 ### Wireframes

-This app will consist of a single screen with game board, game controls, and nav links to the Github, my

 ![wireframes](https://raw.githubusercontent.com/mincer-ray/jsgame/master/Screen%20Shot%202016-12-19%20at%2010.41.07%20PM.png)